MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 Start the Virtual Machine:

-1. In the Hyper-V Manager, right-click on the Virtual Machine you created and select **Connect**.
+1. In the Hyper-V Manager, right-click on the Virtual Machine and select **Connect**.
 1. Select **Start** to power on the virtual machine.
 1. Your device boots from the CD/DVD-ROM ISO and enter into the Windows Setup.